By-Nordenfelt-AB/r53-find/readme.md

 ```

 ### Arguments
 * `record` Name of the record to search for.
 If type is set to regex, the record will be treated as a regex.
 Required.
+It is recommended to encapsulate the record in quotes, especially when using a regex.
 * `match` To match records using regex, set this to "regex".
 If not, records are matched using string equality
 * `file`: Specify if you want the result written to file rather than be printed on stdout.
 Relative to `pwd`.
 E.g., ../result/file.csv
 * `format` Output format. csv or json. json is default